eReuse/devicehub-teal/docs/score.rst

 **1. Quality Rate**

-Device components immutable characteristics list:

-    * Display (screen):
-        - Size (inch)
-        - Resolution (pixels)
-        - Density (ppi)

-    * Processor:
-        - Number of cores (Natural)
-        - Speed (GHz)

-    * RAM:
-        - Size (GB)
-        - Speed (MHz)

-    * Data Storage:
-        - Size (GB)

-    * Battery:
-        - Size (mAh)
-        - Voltage (V)

-    * Camera:
-        - Resolution (MP)

-    * Benchmark:
-        The act of gauging the performance of a device.
+    Device components immutable characteristics and Benchmark, the act of gauging the performance of a device.
-        This subclasses define which functionality aspects take into account in score.

-        - Benchmark DataStorage
-        - Benchmark RamSysbench
-        - Benchmark Processor
-        - Benchmark Graphic Card (TODO)
-        -

-** Natural: a positive number that does not have decimals.

 **2. Functionality Rate**

-    * Test:
-        The act of testing usage condition of a device and its functionality aspects/characteristics.
-        Following standard R2 specification*:
+    Test, the act of testing usage condition of a device and its functionality aspects/characteristics.
+Following standard R2 specification*.

-        - Test DataStorage (SMART Test) //TODO which SMART test vars important for func aspect??
-        - Test Processor (Stress Test) //TODO which SMART test vars important for func aspect??
-        - Test Bios (Manual Test)
-        - Test Audio (Manual Test)
-        - Test Battery
-        - Test Connectivity
-        -

 **3. Appearance Rate**

-    * Visual Test:
-        It is a test of appearance that its aspects are represented with grade.
+    Mainly is compute using the results of a visual Test, it is a test of appearance that its aspects are represented with grade.
     It focuses mainly on the aesthetic or cosmetic defects of important parts of the device, such as the chassis, display (screen) and cameras.

 Below is explained in more detail how the calculations and formulas that are used to compute the score of a device.